andreykaipov/Music-Library/README.md

-This is a console application with the help of Java Swing's JOptionPane.
+This is an interactive music library that allows for a user to organize their music.

-Interaction is through a GUI, but output is logged to the console.
+Interaction is through Java Swing's JOptionPane, but all the output is logged to the console.

-To run this, `cd` into the `dist` directory, and execute the command `java -jar Music.jar`.
+To run this program, `cd` into the `dist` directory, and execute the command `java -jar Music.jar`.

 This repo includes a `catalog.txt` file which already comes with a variety of albums and artists.